ktonon/two-medium-model/README.md

 > idea, that distinct media may underlie different physical phenomena,
 > provided the inspiration for 2MM.*

-## Pair Production as a GCM-Induced Collapse

-Pair production has a striking feature: a single high-energy photon transforms into two particles---an electron and a positron---that are equal in energy but opposite in structure.
-This symmetry suggests that matter must arise from a wave configuration that can collapse into **two complementary standing-wave modes**, differing only in their internal phase alignment.

-> **Note on Terminology**
->
-> In this document, the word *collapse* refers strictly to a **physical
-> contraction of an LCM wave**, a dynamical process in which a
-> high-frequency traveling wave becomes unstable and reorganizes into a
-> confined standing-wave structure.
-This is a mechanical transformation
-> of real oscillations in a medium. **It has nothing to do with
-> quantum-mechanical wave-function collapse**, which is a separate and
-> unrelated concept.
-To avoid confusion, *we will never use the term
-> "collapse" to mean wave-function collapse* anywhere in this work.

-In earlier drafts, the collapse mechanism was described as the LCM "failing to support" extremely high-frequency oscillations.
-Upon closer examination, a more coherent explanation emerges once the GCM is included.
-In 2MM, the trigger for pair production is not an elastic limit of the LCM at all---it is the **GCM reacting to the growing opacity of the wave**.

-From the GCM's perspective, a high-frequency LCM wave becomes increasingly compact in *absolute* space (the GCM reference frame).
-As the energy is squeezed into a smaller region, the wave begins to interact more strongly with the GCM flux.
-Once the wave's energy density crosses a threshold, it becomes **partially opaque** to the GCM.
-This opacity creates a small but rapidly intensifying **GCM shadow**.

-The shadow compresses the surrounding LCM.
-The wave is no longer free to
-propagate: the GCM, responding to the opacity, forces the oscillation inward.
-What follows is a rapid collapse of the traveling wave into a tightly localized configuration.

-The collapse cannot simply extinguish the energy.
-The system must preserve overall symmetry, geometry, and conservation laws.
-The natural outcome is for the collapsing wave to reorganize into **two standing waves**, identical in energy but opposite in internal phase ordering.
-These are the **lead-mode** and **lag-mode** helices that form the electron and the positron.

-Under this view, pair production is driven not by the LCM failing, but by the **GCM enforcing a new equilibrium** when a traveling wave becomes too compact to remain transparent.
-Matter arises from the interaction between the two media at a sharp threshold of opacity.

 ## Frequency, Compression, and the Threshold for Collapse

 A key consequence of this picture is that the stability of light depends